fefas/blog.fefas.net/jekyll/_posts/2018-01-20-clean-code-bullshit-or-common-sense.md

 _He was experiencing bad code.._

-{% include post-image name="Washing bunch of dirty dishes" %}
+{% postImage Washing bunch of dirty dishes %}

 ## Why does it happen so commonly?